 - 1. A statistical analysis of cannabis offences under the Cannabis Expiation Notice scheme in South Australia since 1987 - 2.
 A statistical analysis of cannabis offenders in the Western Australian criminal justice system from 1993 to 1995 - 3.
-A cannabis offender interview study, comparing the impact of civil penalties for minor cannabis offences in South Australia with the impact of conviction in Western Australia - 4.
-A survey of peak employer groups to compare employment impacts in South Australia and Western Australia - 5.
+A cannabis offender interview study, comparing the impact of civil penalties for minor cannabis offences in South Australia with the impact of conviction in Western Australia - A survey of peak employer groups to compare employment impacts in 4.
+South Australia and Western Australia - 5.
 A study of the effects of the CEN scheme on levels and patterns of cannabis use in South Australia - 6.
 A population survey of public awareness, knowledge and attitudes regarding the CEN scheme in South Australia

-8. A review of law enforcement and other criminal justice attitudes, policies and practices regarding cannabis and cannabis laws in South Australia
+- 7. A study of costs associated with the operation of the CEN scheme in South Australia - 8.
+A review of law enforcement and other criminal justice attitudes, policies and practices regarding cannabis and cannabis laws in South Australia